magicalbob/ChunkWrap/README.md

 ### Near-term improvements

-~~1.  **Auto-prompt modification for non-final chunks**: Automatically append instructions to non-final chunks asking the LLM to reserve comprehensive responses for the final chunk.
-This prevents information loss when users only review the last response in a sequence.~~

-~~2.  **Reset investigation**: The `reset` command does not work as expected, and needs some love & attention.~~

-1.  **Configurable prompt suffixes**: Add support for automatically appending standard instructions to all prompts (e.g., "Use concise responses for intermediate chunks").

-~~3.  **External configuration management**: Move configuration options to `~/.config/chunkwrap.json` with CLI commands for managing settings.~~

-2.  **Make cross platform**: local usage on Mac is good.
+1.  **Make cross platform**: local usage on Mac is good.
 My test machine is via ssh to a linux machine.
 The current code does not support this.
 Consider adding optional argument `chunkwrap [--output {clipboard|stdout|file}]` to handle this situation.

 ### Future considerations